 - The Academic Faculty Council (AFC): The AFC is the faculty governance organization of the College. - The Pharmacy Executive Committee (PEC): The PEC serves as the advising body to the Dean.
-It consists of faculty members and the Student Dean, who is elected by his/her peers. - Admissions Committee: This committee oversees the recruitment and admissions process of the College and makes recommendations on the policies and procedures for admissions. - Assessment and Evaluation Committee (AEC): This committee has responsibility for the design, management and oversight of the COP programmatic and curricular assessment and evaluation processes. - Curriculum Committee: This committee has full responsibility for the design, management, and oversight of the COP curriculum and educational objectives. - Electronic Resources Committee (ERC): This committee is charged with evaluating new online and mobile resources (usually related to drug information) and analyzing the usage of our current electronic resources. - Student Promotions, Evaluation and Awards Committee (SPEAC): This committee is charged with assessing student progress, scholarship and professionalism. - Appointments, Promotion, and Tenure Committee: This committee considers appointments and promotions to the various faculty ranks and recommendations for tenure, when appropriate.
+It consists of faculty members and the Student Dean, who is elected by his/her peers. - Admissions Committee: This committee oversees the recruitment and admissions process of the College and makes recommendations on the policies and procedures for admissions. - Assessment and Evaluation Committee (A&E): This committee has responsibility for the design, management and oversight of the COP programmatic and curricular assessment and evaluation processes. - Curriculum Committee: This committee has full responsibility for the design, management, and oversight of the COP curriculum and educational objectives. - Electronic Resources Committee (ERC): This committee is charged with evaluating new online and mobile resources (usually related to drug information) and analyzing the usage of our current electronic resources. - Justice, Equity, Diversity, and Inclusion Committee (JEDI): This committee shall have the responsibility to develop strategies to cultivate and evaluate diversity, equity and inclusion principles within the COP. - Student Promotions, Evaluation and Awards Committee (SPEAC): This committee is charged with assessing student progress, scholarship and professionalism. - Appointments, Promotion, and Tenure Committee (APT): This committee considers appointments and promotions to the various faculty ranks and recommendations for tenure, when appropriate.